- 1 What is Gestational Surrogacy?

 What is Gestational Surrogacy?

 When a woman becomes pregnant for someone else, using their sperm and eggs, she is considered a gestational surrogate.
 The process is technically called gestational surrogacy.
 Almost all gestational surrogacy occurs as part of an infertility treatment process.

 This article explores how gestational surrogacy works, pros and cons, and what it costs.
-Depending on the cause of your infertility and likelihood of success with IVF, your fertility doctor may suggest that you consider surrogacy.
+Depending on the cause of your infertility and likelihood of success with IVF, your fertility doctor may suggest that you consider it.
 This information will help you navigate your options and understand the process a little more.

 Is Gestational Surrogacy Right For You?

 Who benefits the most from gestational surrogacy?
 People choose surrogates for any number of reasons.
 In the case of infertility, certain intended parents benefit as it may be their only chance to have a newborn baby, outside of adoption.

 Surrogacy may be right for you if you or your partner fit one of the following scenarios.

 - When the uterus has been removed, but ovaries are still producing eggs.Sometimes, a woman cannot carry a baby because her uterus has been removed, but her ovaries are still healthy and active.
 Gestational surrogacy provides an ideal solution here, because it creates an opportunity for the woman to still have biological children.